-\b{This evaluation crisis motivated the development of stricter benchmarks, most notably TSB-AD \citep{liu2024tsbad}.
-Results on TSB-AD demonstrate that many previously reported SOTA methods degrade sharply when evaluated under refined datasets and strict protocols.
-Consequently, recent research has shifted away from architectural novelty alone toward methods that emphasize robustness and precise point-wise discrimination under realistic noise conditions.} \b{In response to these stricter standards, two dominant paradigms emerged in the past year.
-The first is the rise of lightweight pre-trained or foundation models for TSAD.
-Among these, TSPulse \citep{ekambaram2025tspulsedualspacetiny} represents the current state of the art, favoring efficiency over scale.
-Unlike large language model–based approaches such as MOMENT \citep{goswami2024moment} or Chronos \citep{ansari2024chronos}, TSPulse employs an ultra-compact architecture with approximately one million parameters and learns through masked reconstruction in both time and frequency domains.
-A multi-head triangulation mechanism combines reconstruction and forecasting deviations to produce anomaly scores, yielding strong performance on the TSB-AD leaderboard and surpassing baselines by a substantial margin.
-Nevertheless, as a reconstruction-driven method, TSPulse remains vulnerable to the identity-mapping problem: high-capacity decoders can faithfully reconstruct stochastic or high-frequency noise, blurring the distinction between benign perturbations and true point-level anomalies.}
+This evaluation crisis motivated the development of stricter benchmarks, most notably TSB--AD \citep{liu2024tsbad}.
+Results on TSB--AD demonstrate that many previously reported SOTA methods degrade sharply when evaluated under refined datasets and strict protocols.
+Consequently, recent research has shifted away from architectural novelty alone toward methods that emphasize robustness and precise point--wise discrimination under realistic noise conditions.
+In response to these stricter standards, two dominant paradigms emerged in the past year.
+The first is the rise of lightweight pre--trained or foundation models for TSAD.
+Among these, TSPulse \citep{ekambaram2026tspulse} represents the current state of the art, favoring efficiency over scale.
+Unlike large language model–based approaches such as MOMENT \citep{goswami2024moment} or Chronos \citep{ansari2024chronos}, TSPulse employs an ultra--compact architecture with approximately one million parameters and learns through masked reconstruction in both time and frequency domains.
+A multi--head triangulation mechanism combines reconstruction and forecasting deviations to produce anomaly scores, yielding strong performance on the TSB--AD leaderboard and surpassing baselines by a substantial margin.
+Nevertheless, as a reconstruction--driven method, TSPulse remains vulnerable to the identity--mapping problem: high--capacity decoders can faithfully reconstruct stochastic or high--frequency noise, blurring the distinction between benign perturbations and true point--level anomalies.